sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 - global-dns-rg
 - governance-rg (for data governance resoruces)

-This is based on the [Enterprise Scale Analytics](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/data-management/) recommendations
+This is based on the [Data Management & Analytics Scenario](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/data-management/) recommendations

 Two Subscriptions are considered in this flow as an example.
 These are represented on the right and bottom of the data management subscription.